How to Become an APRN

 - 3

 Most APRN graduate programs require applicants to have at least 1-2 years of nursing experience.
-However, some programs do not require it.
+However, some programs do not have this requirement.

 New graduate nurses can apply, but gaining hands-on experiences and practical skills is always helpful before applying to an APRN graduate program.

 The experience needed to become an APRN varies depending on the institution and the applicant’s educational background.
-It also depends on the specialty they want to pursue.
+It also depends on their intended specialty.

 - 4